Map of State of New York – Cities, Geography, Counties & Stats (2024)

 Population Heat Map

-New York is the fourth-most populous U.S. state, with an estimated population of around 19.6 million.
+It is the fourth-most populous U.S. state, with an estimated population of around 19.6 million according to World Population Review.

 The New York metropolitan area, which includes New York City and Long Island, houses over half of the stateโ€™s population.